Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 10. Urticaria (Hives)

 The essential oil of basil has antibacterial and anti-inflammatory properties.
-Apply a paste of holy basil leaves on the affected area.
+Apply a paste of holy basil leaves to the affected area.

 11. Spider Bites and Scorpion Stings